-2 C ontributions of the Texas Chemical Industry INVESTMENT The business of chemistry has called Texas home for more than 100 years and is a major economic engine for our state.
-Texas chemical manufacturing facilities are capital-intensive and represent a combined investment of more than \$150 billion in facility assets across the state.
-The industry invests \$6 billion each year in capital improvements to keep manufacturing facilities efficient and globally competitive.
+ontributions of the Texas Chemical Industry INVESTMENT The business of chemistry has called Texas home for more than 100 years and is a major economic engine for our state.
+Texas chemical manufacturing facilities are capital-intensive and represent a combined investment of more than \$250 billion in facility assets across the state.
+Industry invests nearly \$6 billion each year in capital improvements to keep manufacturing facilities efficient and globally competitive.
+Since 2010, the chemical industry has announced over 95 new projects and expansions across Texas with over \$85 billion in new capital investment.
+This new investment has boosted the Texas economy and has created thousands of permanent jobs and tens of thousands of construction and service industry jobs that help build, operate, and maintain these state-of-the-art manufacturing plants.
+EXPORTS

-Since 2010, the chemical industry has announced over 90 new projects and expansions across Texas with \$85 billion in new capital investment.
-This new investment has boosted the Texas economy and has created thousands of new permanent jobs and tens of thousands of construction and service industry jobs resulting from industry investment.
-EXPORTS Chemicals are among the top exports for the state of Texas with over \$50 billion in export production in 2021.
-Texas is the number one exporter of chemistry products in the United States, accounting for over 40% of the nation's petrochemical production.
+Chemicals are among the top exports for the state of Texas with over \$56 billion in export production in 2023.
+Texas is the largest chemistry producing state and the number one exporter of chemical products in the United States.

 JOBS The chemical industry employs more than 500,000 Texans.
-Industry workers enjoy excellent benefits and quality health care.
-The average industry salary is over \$120,000 per year, nearly 50% higher than the state average manufacturing salary.
-These Texas jobs generate more than \$9.6 billion in annual earnings.
-Each direct chemical industry job generates an additional six indirect jobs, including contractors, suppliers, service providers, and other industry related jobs.
-The business of chemistry provides half a million jobs in Texas.
+Industry workers enjoy excellent benefits and a culture dedicated to employee well-being.
+The average industry salary is over \$135,000 per year, nearly 50 percent higher than the state average manufacturing salary.
+These Texas jobs generate more than \$9.8 billion in wages.
+Each direct chemical industry job generates an additional 6 indirect jobs, including contractors, suppliers, service providers, and other jobs in our communities.
+The business of chemistry supports half a million jobs in Texas.